Formal Rejection Letter to Decline Job Offer (Samples)

 Feel free to contact me if any opportunities become available.
 You can reach me at (225) 400-9715.

 Finally, conclude your letter by politely reiterating your gratitude for being considered for the position and your best wishes for the organization.
-Your name should follow a respectful closing salutation.
-Sign the letter to validate its authenticity.
+Your name should be followed by a respectful closing salutation.
+Sign to validate its authenticity.
 A polite sign-off helps maintain a positive relationship for future engagements.

 Thank you once more for your consideration.
 I understand this decision may be disappointing, and I wish you well as you search for the ideal candidate.